metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations are used for image verification.
 Every specified key-value pair must exist and match in the verified payload.
 The payload may contain other key-value pairs.
-- `attestor` (Map of String) Attestor is a nested AttestorSet used to specify a more complex set of match authorities
+- `attestor` (Map of String) Attestor is a nested set of Attestor used to specify a more complex set of match authorities.
-- `certificates` (Attributes) Certificates specifies one or more certificates (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--certificates))
+- `certificates` (Attributes) Certificates specifies one or more certificates. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--certificates))
 - `keyless` (Attributes) Keyless is a set of attribute used to verify a Sigstore keyless attestor.
 See https://github.com/sigstore/cosign/blob/main/KEYLESS.md. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--keyless))
-- `keys` (Attributes) Keys specifies one or more public keys (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--keys))
+- `keys` (Attributes) Keys specifies one or more public keys. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security--attestors--entries--keys))
 - `repository` (String) Repository is an optional alternate OCI repository to use for signatures and attestations that match this rule.
 If specified Repository will override other OCI image repository locations for this Attestor.

 <a id="nestedatt--spec--rules--validate--pod_security--attestors--entries--certificates"></a>